-- (4) The Chair of the examination board is a university professor, a habilitated associate professor, a professor emeritus, or a lecturer or researcher holding the "Doctor of the Sciences" title of the Hungarian Academy of Sciences title.
-An expert affiliated to a foreign institution may not be the chair of the examination board. - (5) Each member of the examination board shall have an academic qualification.
-The examination board may have a member who is affiliated to a foreign institution, but he/he may not be the chair.
-The supervisor of the PhD student may not be a member of the examination board.
+- (4) The Chair of the examination board is a university professor, a habilitated associate professor, a professor emeritus, or a lecturer or researcher holding the "Doctor of the Sciences" title of the Hungarian Academy of Sciences. - (5) Each member of the examination board shall have an academic degree.
+The supervisor of the PhD student may not be a member of the examination board. - (6) The professional composition of the examination board in the DSBM is as follows: